supervisely-ecosystem/convert-supervisely-to-MOT/README.md

 - `root` root folder of the MOT dataset.
 - `dataset_name` name of dataset in converted project.
 - `video_name` name of video in current dataset.
-- `gt` folder with CSV text-file (gt.txt), containing one object instance per line.
+- `gt` folder with CSV text-files (format: `gt_{classname}.txt`), containing one object instance per line.
 Each line contain 10 values.
 More about MOT format value you can read  [here](https://motchallenge.net/instructions/).
 - `img1` folder with images the video consists of.
 - `seqinfo.ini` file with images and video information.

 You can download example of MOT datasets [here](https://motchallenge.net/data/MOT15/).

 Current version of application supports only `gt` file annotations.